Cytokinetics, Incorporated Reports First Quarter 2012 Financial

-SOUTH SAN FRANCISCO, CA, Apr 27, 2011 (MARKETWIRE via COMTEX) -- Cytokinetics, Incorporated (NASDAQ: CYTK) reported total research and development revenues of $0.8 million for the first quarter of 2011.
-The net loss for the first quarter was $11.7 million, or $0.18 per basic and diluted share.
-This is compared to a net loss of $12.2 million, or $0.20 per basic and diluted share, for the same period in 2010.
-As of March 31, 2011, cash, cash equivalents and investments, excluding restricted cash, totaled $59.9 million.
-In April 2011, the company completed a financing and received gross proceeds of approximately $20.1 million before deducting estimated expenses.
+SOUTH SAN FRANCISCO, CA, Apr 26, 2012 (MARKETWIRE via COMTEX) --Cytokinetics, Incorporated (NASDAQ: CYTK) reported total research and development revenues of $1.8 million for the first quarter of 2012.
+The net loss for the first quarter was $9.9 million, or $0.13 per basic and diluted share.
+This compared to a net loss of $11.7 million, or $0.18 per basic and diluted share, for the same period in 2011.
+As of March 31, 2012, cash, cash equivalents and investments, excluding restricted cash, totaled $43.1 million.

 Cardiac Muscle Contractility